cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 Layers without a Facade

 ![layers1](../img/layers.PNG)

 Layers with a Facade

 ![layers1](../img/layers2.PNG)

+### MVC
+A Model-View-Controller architecture splits the user interaction into three distinct roles.

+By using the MVC pattern, we separate the presentation logic in the presentation layer from the domain model in the business logic layer.
+That is important for several reasons.

+- Working on a view concerns dealing with the mechanisms of UI and to lay out a good user interface.
+Working on the model deals with other tasks such as business policies and transactions.
+You will use different libraries and possible different programming models.

+- Separating the view allows you to develop multiple interfaces (web, app, swing etc.) based on the same model code and thus making reuse of business logic more convenient.

+- Nonvisual objects are easier to test than visual ones.
+You can unit test the domain objects more easily when domain logic resides in its own non-UI objects.

 ## Object Design
 Architecture is more abstract than design and has focus on decomposing a system into smaller modules (subsystems or layers) whereas object design is more about how a specify module/subsystem/layer is implemented.